DatIT-026/dotfiless/README.md

   ```
   sudo apt install swaybg
   ```
-  add it to `~/.config/sway/config` if you don't have it:
+  add the code below to `~/.config/sway/config` if you don't have it for the next startup:
   ```output * bg ~/Pictures/me2.jpg fill```

 - For brightnessctl keybind setup: